Relieve Your Jaw Pain

 Headaches are a common symptom of TMJ disorder (TMD).
 This is often the result of grinding your teeth, which builds up pressure in your sinuses and can lead to headaches.

-However, many people suffer from recurring sinus headaches that aren’t related to TMJ problems, which can lead to a misdiagnosis in some cases.
+However, many people suffer from recurring sinus headaches that aren’t related to TMD problems, which can lead to a misdiagnosis in some cases.
 When you visit Dr. Villalobos for a consultation, he’ll evaluate your symptoms and ensure you get an accurate diagnosis.